Montreal’s Quartier Latin: Your Guide to Food, Culture & More

 Where to Stay in Montreal’s Quartier Latin

 Montreal’s downtown and Old Port areas offer a variety of hotels for every budget.
-However, if you’re looking for great accommodations without paying the premium prices found in Old Port, the Quartier Latin neighborhood provides excellent hotel options within walking distance to the vibrant Quartier Latin area.
+But if you’re looking for great accommodations without paying Old Port prices, Quartier Latin is a fantastic alternative — full of charm and conveniently located within walking distance to The Village and downtown hotspots.

-As Montreal residents living near Quartier Latin for over 15 years, we’ve hosted family and friends in the area and can confidently recommend three hotels that are just a few minutes’ walk from Quartier Latin, The Village Montreal, and Old Port.
+As Montreal locals living near the Quartier Latin for over 15 years, we’ve hosted family and friends many times — and we can confidently recommend three great hotels within walking distance of Quartier Latin, The Village Montreal, and Old Port.

 Here are our top three hotel recommendations where you can stay while exploring Montreal’s Quartier Latin: